Maximilian-Reuter/a32nx/docs/README.md

 # Documentation

+## ❗❗❗ IMPORTANT ❗❗❗

+* Use modern flight model (legacy flight model is not supported)
-❗❗❗ It's crucial for the Autothrust system to have properly setup detents.
-Ensure that you have enough dead zone around the detents ❗❗❗
+* It's crucial for the Autothrust system to have properly setup detents.
+Ensure that you have enough dead zone around the detents

 ## Custom Autopilot and Autothrust System incl. new Engine model